BladeFireLight/WindowsImageTools/docs/en-US/Convert-Wim2VHD.md

 ```

 ### -filesToInject

-Files/Folders to copy to root of Winodws Drive (to place files in directories mimic the direcotry structure off of C:\\)
+Files/Folders to copy to root of Windows Drive (to place files in directories mimic the directory structure off of C:\\)

 ```yaml
 Type: String[]